angular-gantt/angular-gantt/docs/plugins/progress.md

     <link rel="stylesheet" href="angular-gantt-progress.css">

-To define bounds on a task, you need to add `progress` object property inside Task object.
+To show the progress indicator, you need to a add `progress` object property inside the Task object.

     {
       name: "...",